microsoft/typespec/docs/language-basics/models.md

 ```

 :::note
-That is still up to the emitter to be removing `never` properties.
-Cadl compiler will not automatically omit those.
+It is up to the emitter to remove `never` properties.
+The Cadl compiler will not automatically omit them.
 :::

 ### Array